wi-re/torchCompactRadius/README.md

 numpy (not used in the computations) subprocess (for compilation)

-The module is built just-in-time on first import in a given python environment and this build process may take a few (<5) minutes.
+The module is built either just-in-time (this is what you get when you install it via pip directly) or pre-built for a variety of systems via conda or our website.
 Note that for MacOS based systems an external clang compiler installed via homebrew is required for openMP support.

 ## Usage

+__This has changed from previous versions__

 This package provices two primary functions `radius` and `radiusSearch`. `radius` is designed as a drop-in replacement of torch cluster's radius function, whereas radiusSearch is the preferred usage. __Important:__ `radius` and `radiusSearch` return index pairs in flipped order!